-Many parents of kids with special needs will tell you it’s one of the hardest yet most rewarding things they’ve had the privilege to do.
+Many parents raising kids with disabilities and special needs will tell you it’s one of the hardest yet most rewarding things they’ve had the privilege to do.

 Perhaps your child has a severe physical disability, or your toddler has been diagnosed with autism.
 Maybe your pediatrician thinks the angry outbursts from your recently adopted little one are likely due to fetal alcohol syndrome.